Back navigationBack to articles

 • Determination: With their eye on the big picture and their ability to break norms, ENTPs will meet challenges with determination.
 They are not afraid of failing and remain confident in the face of criticism and adversity.

-• Problem-solving: When a complex issue arises, ENTP personality types are ready to meet it with fresh ideas.
+• Problem-solving: When a complex issue arises, ENTP personality types are ready to meet it with fresh, innovative ideas.
 Combining their strong logical skills with their desire to operate outside of the box, ENTPs will provide powerful ideas for difficult problems.
 In the workplace, ENTPs will often become the go-to for thinking of new strategies.

 • Rallying the team: With their extroverted personality, ENTP individuals are good at influencing others and expressing their ideas to the team.
 They offer a good blend of listening to others while being capable of persuading others to follow their lead.